waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Tile & Movement Mechanics
 - **Cuttable Trees:** Can respawn after being cut.
 - **Ledges:** One-way traversal only.
 Can be jumped down, but not climbed up.
+A jump down from Y to Y+1 lands the player at Y+2.
 - **HM Usage:** Must be used from the Pokémon party menu.
 A fainted Pokémon cannot use an HM.
 To use Surf, the player must be standing on a tile directly adjacent to a water tile and facing it.
 - **Boulder Pushing:** A multi-turn action.
 You must be adjacent.
 First press turns/pushes one tile.
 Subsequent pushes require walking to the new adjacent tile first.
 Cannot push boulders while surfing.
 - **Menu Input Blocking (CRITICAL):** If the player is facing an impassable tile in the overworld, the corresponding directional input will be blocked within menus.
 This can abort automated tool sequences.
 To avoid this, I must ensure I am not facing an obstacle before using a tool that relies on directional inputs.